ajaygautam/ajaygautam-com/_posts/2024-10-01-Code-review-best-practices.md

 ## Logging best practices
 * Know that your logs will be ingested by a log aggregator (splunk?
 Dynatrace? etc).
 Write logs accordingly.
+    * Less log messages with more info per log is better
+    * Put more context info in each log, so searching is easier
 * Think for logs as an event stream
 * For better logging... think about logging from a support person/team point of view - trying to figure out what happened just by looking at the logs.
 * After the product is deployed, can someone look at your log messages and follow what's going on... without having to look at code?
 Is there enough information provided in terms of values and decision points?